 Satisfaction through acceptance of what is

 Be determined to seek the source of consciousness

 Seek to associate with the truth

 Physical purification (consciousness of the body

 4 - PRANAYAMA

 Withdrawal of the senses (conscious use of the 5 senses)

 State of being (meditation)

 Are you ready to change ?

-Although the word Yoga can have several meanings, we will qualify it by change, because now something will finally change, something that we are not used to, and by conviction that life conceals a mystery huge, but that it is possible to access with simplicity of mind.
+Although the word Yoga can have several meaning, we will qualify it by change, because now something will finally change, something we are not used to, and by conviction that life conceals an immense mystery, but that it is possible to access it in simplicity of mind.
 By openness to what is.
-The pure existence, eternal and universal, Yoga reaches the hearts of men whether we see it or not.
+Pure existence, eternal and universal, Yoga touches the hearts of men whether we see it or not.